 - A work space and reasonable working environment.
 Homeworkers may need to gain the co-operation of others who live in the same place.

 - Secure premises and a lockable cupboard or desk.
-Homeworkers should avoid leaving valuable equipment or sensitive information on display where there is a risk of theft or confidentiality breaches.
+Homeworkers should avoid leaving valuable equipment or sensitive information where there is a risk of theft or confidentiality breaches.

 - Compliance with health and safety regulations (see 2.2), including suitable furniture.